All songs were recorded in Binaural

 Jarrett's bass-line starts.

-- This is interesting for being chosen as an Alternate
+- This is interesting for being chosen as an alternate

-Master yet Elvis gets the lyrics wrong, singing
+master yet Elvis gets the lyrics wrong, singing

 "and kiss me tenderly" @ 01:47 when